Delegates

 These should be designed to:

-Avoid undue dilution or unsustainable cost to the protocol
+Avoid excessive dilution or unsustainable costs to the protocol

 Be proposed and agreed upon post-launch for fairness and alignment

-Delegates will have the opportunity to present incentive frameworks to the community for approval.
+Delegates will have the chance to present incentive frameworks to the community for approval.

 Why Delegation Matters

-Delegates help scale governance by making protocol maintenance more manageable.
-Token holders can focus on high-level decisions and influence the delegates in open discussion, but the delegates should be trusted to handle day-to-day evaluations and improvements.
+Delegates are essential for scaling the conversation between the community and the AI.
+Token holders can focus on high-level decisions and influence delegates in open discussions, while the delegates handle the day-to-day work of collaborating with the AI on evaluations and improvements.

-By electing responsible delegates, the community ensures the protocol evolves smoothly, securely, and in alignment with its long-term vision.
+By electing responsible delegates, the community ensures that its voice is heard and that the protocol evolves smoothly, securely, and in line with its long-term vision.

 Last updated